sogis/gretl-v1/README.md

 ## System requirements

 For the current version of gretl, you will need a JRE (Java Runtime Environment) installed on your system, version 1.8 or later and gradle, version 3.4 or later.
+For convenience use the gradle wrapper.

 ## How to use?